-- (1) General. - (1.1) Certification requires that manufacturers submit emission test data from one or more durability demonstration test vehicles (test vehicles).
-For applications certified on engine dynamometers, engines may be used instead of vehicles. - (1.2) The Executive Officer may approve other demonstration protocols if the manufacturer can provide comparable assurance that the malfunction criteria are chosen based on meeting emission requirements and that the timeliness of malfunction detection is within the constraints of the applicable monitoring requirements. - (1.3) For flexible fuel vehicles capable of operating on more than one fuel or fuel combinations, the manufacturer shall submit a plan for providing emission test data to the Executive Officer for approval.
-The Executive Officer shall approve the plan if it is determined to be representative of expected in-use fuel or fuel combinations and provides accurate and timely evaluation of the monitored systems. - (2) Selection of Test Vehicles: - 2.1) Prior to submitting any applications for certification for a model year, a manufacturer shall notify the Executive Officer of the test groups planned for that model year.
+- (2.1.1) Prior to submitting any applications for certification for a model year, a manufacturer shall notify the Executive Officer of the test groups planned for that model year.
 The Executive Officer will then select the test group(s) that the manufacturer shall use as demonstration test vehicles to provide emission test data.
-The selection of test vehicles for production vehicle evaluation, as specified in section (j), may take place during this selection process. - (2.2) A manufacturer certifying one to five test groups in a model year shall provide emission test data from a test vehicle from one test group.
-A manufacturer certifying six to fifteen test groups in a model year shall provide emission test data from test vehicles from two test groups.
-A manufacturer certifying sixteen or more test groups in a model year shall provide emission test data from test vehicles from three test groups.
-The Executive Officer may waive the requirement for submittal of data from one or more of the test groups if data have been previously submitted for all of the test groups. - (2.3) For the test vehicle(s), a manufacturer shall use a certification emission durability test vehicle(s), a representative high mileage vehicle(s), or a vehicle(s) aged to the end of the full useful life using an ARB-approved alternative durability procedure (ADP). - (3) Required Testing for Gasoline/Spark-ignited vehicles: Except as provided below, the manufacturer shall perform single-fault testing based on the applicable FTP test with the following components/systems set at their malfunction criteria limits as determined by the manufacturer for meeting the requirements of section (e): - (3.1) Oxygen Sensors: - (3.1.1) The manufacturer shall perform a test with all primary oxygen sensors used for fuel control simultaneously possessing a response rate deteriorated to the malfunction criteria limit.
-Manufacturers shall also perform a test for any other oxygen sensor parameter that can cause vehicle emissions to exceed the malfunction threshold (e.g., 1.5 times the applicable standards due to a shift in air/fuel ratio at which oxygen sensor switches, decreased amplitude, etc.).
-When performing additional test(s), all primary and secondary (if applicable) oxygen sensors used for fuel control shall be operating at the malfunction criteria limit for the applicable parameter only.
-All other primary and secondary oxygen sensor parameters shall be with normal characteristics.
+The selection of test vehicles for production vehicle evaluation, as specified in section (j), may take place during this selection process. - (2.1.2) A manufacturer certifying one to five test groups in a model year shall provide emission test data from a test vehicle from one test group.
+A manufacturer certifying six to ten test groups in a model year shall provide emission test data from test vehicles from two test groups.
+A manufacturer certifying eleven or more test groups in a model year shall provide emission test data from test vehicles from three test groups.
+The Executive Officer may waive the requirement for submittal of data from one or more of the test groups if data has have been previously submitted for all of the test groups. - (2.1.3) For the test vehicle(s), a manufacturer shall use a certification emission durability test vehicle(s), a representative high mileage vehicle(s), or a vehicle(s) aged to the end of the full useful life using an ARB-approved alternative durability procedure (ADP).

+(3) Required Testing:

+Except as provided below, the manufacturer shall perform single-fault testing based on the applicable FTP test with the following components/systems set at their malfunction criteria limits as determined by the manufacturer for meeting the requirements of section (e):